 We eat with our eyes first, and after that, time of 7 seconds, our brain give us an impulse if we want to try a dish or not.
 And that because our decisions are strongly prepared by brain activity.

-The art of plating is philosophy (the concept on which the food sends him), and psychology (the collaboration between stimulation and appetite).
+The art of plating is a synergy between philosophy and psychology (A collaboration between stimulation and appetite).
 We eat with our eyes first, and after that, time of 7 seconds, our brain give us an impulse if we want to try a dish or not.
 And that because our decisions are strongly prepared by brain activity John-Dylan Haynes, neuroscientist and co-author of the study from Max Planck Institute, said that decisions are made by unconscious with 7 seconds before to be conscious.
 So, the first impact is decisive.

 In this direction, Barry Smith, Founding Director of the Centre for the Study of the Senses, has joined by a historian, a neuroscientist, an artist and a chef in order to explore the many dimensions of food and taste.
 Together they reveal how our experience of flavours is shaped not only by taste and smell, but also by our environment, the context of the meal we are eating, and even visual cues such as the shape and color of our plate.
 Through this we discover how tastes are developed and acquired and why we like some foods more than others.